danielmocan/es6-fundamentals/2.Let and Const/README.md

  ## Const

- Declaring a variable with const has the same restricitions as let, but with one important addition.
-The value cannot be changed after it was assigned(*).
+ Declaring a variable with const has the same restricitions as let(*)
  ```javascript
  const name = "Vasile";